 - I've never had any problems with tea sachets in bags placed in my carry-on.

-- Customs officials don't really care unless the stated value of declared goods is particularly high or it's an agricultural product.
-Dried and processed tea is not a live agricultural product.
+- Customs officials don't care unless the declared goods' stated value is exceptionally high or it's an agricultural product.
+Dried and processed tea is an agricultural product.
+However, it's not a live agricultural product.

-- Just to be safe I would perhaps store the tea in a tea canister or tea bag instead of loosely in a ziplock sandwich bag, making it look like something else entirely.
-Until you smell it of course!
+- To be safe, I would perhaps store the tea in a tea canister or bag instead of loosely in a ziplock sandwich bag, making it look like something else entirely.
+Until you smell it, of course!

-Maybe you couldn't be bothered and have decided to just take your chances.
-Truthfully, if you're traveling to a tea drinking country, chances are you may find some excellent teas to try.
+Maybe you couldn't be bothered and have decided to just take your chances and not travel with tea.
+Truthfully, if you're traveling to a tea-drinking country, chances are you may find some excellent teas to try.
 Explore and drink whatever tea is available where you're going.

-I have a friend that travels from England to the United States and always brings her own tea.
+I have a friend who travels from England to the United States and always brings her tea.
 It's in the form of tea bags, which most Brits drink.
-But it is still so much better than the majority of black bagged tea available here in the states.
+But it is still so much better than the majority of black-bagged grocery store tea available here in the states.

 Instead, I discovered some excellent espresso, cappuccino, and red wine.
-My point is a short time without your favorite tea won't kill you and it may just open a world of new beverage discoveries.
+My point is that a short time without your favorite tea won't hurt and may open a world of new beverage discoveries.

-How do you travel with your tea?
 What teaware do you find easiest to use on the go?
-Share your trials and tips for traveling with tea in the comments below.
+Share your best tips for traveling with tea in the comments below.

 Tea for Beginners Start Here >>